vamsi467/javascript/course-modules/regex/regex.md

 split(regExpObj,max) | 	Splits string everywhere there is a matching regExpObj pattern up to max splits.
 The substrings are returned in an array.

-examples
+Examples
 --------
 Check whether the given string is Numeric or not.

 Regular expression */^[0-9]+$/* is used to find a string is numeric.
 In this